appknox/vapi/README.md

 }
 ```

-##### POST /user
+#### POST /user

 Creates an user with the given username and password.

 Conditions:
   1. User cannot already exist
-  2. Username has to meet strict naming guidlines.
-The username must be matched by this regular expression: ```([a-z]+)*[0-9]```.
+  2. Username should match the regex: `([a-z]+)*[0-9]`.
 This means that a username has to start with a lowercase letter and end with numbers.
 So, usernames that look like "user1" or "abc123" will be accepted, but usernames that look like "USER1" or "1user" will not be accepted.

 ###### Request Headers